Skip to Content

 B. Career & Professional Development

-• Educate you regarding job search tools, career options and trajectories, and critical competencies necessary for success in the legal profession
+• Career Education: Information on job search tools, legal career paths, and the key competencies needed for success in the legal profession.

-• Coordinate on- and off-campus interview programs and post job opportunities
+• Recruitment Programs: Coordination of on- and off-campus interview programs and job postings.

-• Engage with industry leaders and employer representatives to remain up to date about the legal job market and expand opportunities for South Carolina Law students and graduates
+• Employer Engagement: Ongoing collaboration with legal employers and industry leaders to stay informed about the job market and expand opportunities for South Carolina Law students and graduates.

-• By bidding for an in-person on-campus interview, you are confirming your availability for an in-person interview on the scheduled day
+• By bidding for an in-person on-campus interview, you confirm your availability to attend in person on the scheduled date.

-• By bidding for a virtual on-campus interview, you are confirming your availability for a virtual interview on the scheduled day
+• By bidding for a virtual on-campus interview, you confirm your availability to attend virtually on the scheduled date.

 C. Registrar and Academic Services